Fire With Woman and Children Looking at House

 • Introductions and descriptions: we need to show confidence that we know what we’re doing when we talk to the people we work with after a disaster.

-• Share your initial thoughts/feelings about the incident.
+• Share your initial thoughts/feelings about the incident so they experience empathy from others.

-• Share your emotional reactions to the incident.
+• Share your emotional reactions to the incident to show that their emotions are real but can be dealt with.

-• Review of the symptoms of stress experienced by the participants.
+• Review of the symptoms of stress experienced by the participants so they recognize they are natural.

 • Closing and further needs assessment.

-• Listening to the people in your neighborhood about their feelings and their physical needs.
-Victims often need to talk about what they have been through, and they want someone to listen to them.
+• They listen to the people in your neighborhood about their feelings and physical needs.
+Victims often need to talk about what they have been through and want someone to listen to them.
 Please don’t just brush them off.

-• Empathizing, show by your responses that you hear their concerns.
-Victims want to know that someone else shares their feelings of pain and grief.
+• Empathizingly, your responses should show that you hear their concerns.
+Victims want to know that someone else shares their pain and grief.

-• Help family members connect to natural support systems, such as family, friends, and clergy.
+• Help family members connect to natural support systems, such as extended family, friends, and clergy.

 Avoid these phrases: